DorothyTamYiLing/GWarrange/readme.md

 **genome fasta** : multifasta file of the genomes for IS replacement, gzipped, headings should be the genome IDs

-**coordinates of IS** : genome coordinates of the IS element to be replaced (file format: sample name in 1st column (match with the genome ID in the multifasta file), start coordinate in 2nd column, end coordinate in 3rd column; headers={sseqid	mystart	myend}, tab-delimited)
+**coordinates of IS** : genome coordinates of the IS element to be replaced in each genome (file format: genome IDs in 1st column (match with the genome ID in the multifasta file), start coordinate in 2nd column, end coordinate in 3rd column; headers={sseqid	mystart	myend}, tab-delimited)

 **path of output** : output directory of the IS replaced genomes (one fasta per genome), not gzipped since fsm-lite does not accept gzipped fasta

 Example:
 ```
-python3 ../iSreplace_2col.py --input path/to/your/111_yearGWAS_genlist.fasta.gz  --coor path/to/your/myblastout_mergedIS.txt --out ~/example_data/example_output/IS_replaced_genomes
+python3 iSreplace_2col.py --input path/to/your/111_yearGWAS_genlist.fasta.gz  --coor path/to/your/myblastout_mergedIS.txt --out ~/example_data/example_output/IS_replaced_genomes
 ```

 ## Kmer-based GWAS